DiegoCAntunes/LLM-PDF-RAG/README.md

 ### Ask Questions:
 - Type your question in the main text area
-- Choose search type (Hybrid recommended)
+- Choose search type (Semantic recommended, hybrid does not work great)
 - Click "Search" to get answers with citations

 ## ⚙️ Configuration